donapieppo/dm_unibo_common/README.md

 # Dm Unibo Common gem

-Common code for my rails projects
+Dm Unibo Common is a Ruby gem (actually a Rails Engine) with code and configurations common to my ruby projects.

 # Installation